13 Onboarding Tips for Contact Center Agents

 New hires need resources that are easy to access.
 Organizing information into a knowledge base is a good solution for this.
 This repository can include steps and processes documents and other media like videos.

-If your training materials aren’t in a centralized hub, employees could waste time hunting for them, which is frustrating.
+If your training program isn’t in a centralized hub, employees could waste time hunting for them, which is frustrating.
 Instead, use a secure file sharing platform that’s cloud-based.
 Aggregating content in this approach assures that agents can access it from anywhere with an internet connection.

 Include Interactive Training Exercises